wearefractal/holla-singly/README.md

 </table>

 This allows you to login to holla with twitter, facebook, google, and 37 other social networks.
-Just send up a singly access token instead of a name in .register on the client and you're set.

 Recommended to use with https://github.com/wearefractal/singly